aoloe/scribus-patches/README.md

 ## Patches that should be created

+### User interface

 - by default place the tools toolbar on the left and hide the other toolbars

-### User interface
+- by default show the properties palette and dock it to the right side
+- by default do not show the multiple actions open / new / template dialog

 ### Text frames